 yad yad ācarati śreṣṭhas tat tad evetaro janaḥ

 sa yat pramāṇaṁ kurute lokas tad anuvartate

 Whatever the superior person does, that is also followed by others; what standard he or she demonstrates by action, people follow that.
 (3.21)

-Amma’s gestures are so charismatic that we unknowingly start imitating them.
-Many of us prostrate before we sit on the floor, or raise a book we are reading to our foreheads.
-Aren’t these gestures picked up from Amma?
-Some of us even call others “monay” (“son”) or “molay” (“daughter”), just like Amma.
-Everything about Amma is so beautiful that we want to make it ours.
-If Amma were to live a luxurious life, we would want to do the same also.
+Amma’s actions are so charismatic that we automatically start imitating Her.
+Many of us prostrate before we sit on the floor, or salute the book we are reading by raising it to our foreheads.
+Some of us even call others monay (son) or molay (daughter), just like Amma.
+Everything about Amma is so irresistible that if She were to live a luxurious life, we would likely want to do the same.

-May all of us be inspired to walk in the path paved by our beloved Amma.
+May all of us be inspired to walk in the path of our beloved Amma.